VirtusLab/git-machete-intellij-plugin/DEVELOPMENT.md

 to manually generate grammar and lexer code from `.bnf` and `.flex` files.

-When running IntelliJ instance with a plugin loaded then [PsiViewer IntelliJ plugin](https://plugins.jetbrains.com/plugin/227-psiviewer) can be helpful to see parsing result on machete file.
+When running IntelliJ instance with a plugin loaded then [PsiViewer IntelliJ plugin](https://plugins.jetbrains.com/plugin/227-psiviewer) can be helpful to see parsing result on the `machete` file.

 ## Set up git config/hooks